Certora/certora-run-action/README.md

 - `contents: read` - Clone the repository and read the configuration files.
 - `statuses: write` - Write the status of the run to the GitHub UI.
-- `pull-requests: write` - Write the status of the run & comment to the pull request.
+- `pull-requests: write` - Write the run status & comment on the pull request.

 besides the permissions, the action requires the following secrets: